bananapeal/ud036_StarterCode/README.md

 # ud036_StarterCode
 Source code for a Movie Trailer website.

-Simply run the fresh_tomatoes.py module to see 3 movies i love, tolerate, and hate.
+Simply run the entertainment_center.py module to see the 3 movies i love, tolerate, and hate.